-When we become still and go within, perhaps through meditation or by being in nature, we can find a deep inner knowing that reaches far beyond the sense of a small and separate self.
+When we become still and go within, we can find a deep inner knowing that reaches far beyond the sense of a small and separate self.
 We describe this as inner listening.
 We also use ‘attunement’, the practice of consciously tapping into the interconnectedness of life.
-These are at the heart of the Foundation’s ethos.

-Finding the stillness and listening within, attuning, and then trusting and acting on this guidance, is how our community lives and evolves – and we believe this way of living can support humanity to evolve.
+Finding stillness, attuning or listening to what’s within, and then trusting and acting on this guidance, is how our community lives and evolves – and we believe this way of living can support humanity to evolve.
 The Findhorn Foundation and community is a gateway to this new world and a living demonstration of it.

 When we see work as an expression of love – whether it’s raking up leaves, harvesting organic vegetables or making key decisions – we bring our highest spiritual aspiration to it.
 With full, loving engagement in each task, moment by moment, we can shape a new consciousness for ourselves and the world.

 ‘Love where you are.
 Love what you’re doing.
 Love who you’re doing it with,’ is how co-founder Peter Caddy explained this practice.
 When we act with love and clear intention, life meets us with the right resources, people and realisations.
 Here’s an example from the early days: Peter, acting on guidance, bought several bungalows with borrowed money, although there were no people needing housing.
 Yet within weeks they were full with people wanting to live the exciting experiment unfolding at Findhorn.
 Manifesting the right thing at the right time has become so common you’ll often hear the motto ‘expect a miracle’.